Antollo/Easypt2/docs/File.classPrototype.readBytes.md

 ### Description:

-Reads string of given length
+Input operation.
-from file.
+Reads string of given length (in bytes) from file.

 #### Example: